How do you set up a reward system for kids? Best child reward system ideas that reward through money, points, screen time, or something else.

 - Let Kids Shoulder the Reporting Responsibility: Teach your kids greater responsibility by making them in charge of recording their points – however that works in your system.
 If points are not recorded in a timely fashion?
 They don’t count.

 - Be Consistent: Kids won’t learn the lessons you want them to learn if you’re inconsistent in what you “pay” them, whether that’s through points, prizes, or money.
 Make sure you set up a system you can be consistent with.
 For example, if you know you have a habit of not keeping cash around, perhaps you want to try a cashless child reward system (don’t worry – tweaks are allowed!
 As long as you communicate them ahead of time to everyone).

 - Change Things Up for Summer: Summer is a nice breaking point to do some tweaks or major overhauls to a child reward system.
 You can even try out a new system altogether!

 Alright – those apply to any child reward system.

-Now, I’ve gathered more ideas specific to either money child reward systems, point child reward systems, or screen-time reward systems.
+Now, I’ve gathered more ideas specific to either money child reward systems, fake money reward systems for home, point child reward systems, or screen-time reward systems.